Updated March 14, 2023

 - Distributed computing – Horizontally scalable data distribution and processing

-- Deployment in production mode – Migrate system into production with industry-standard practices.
+- Deployment in production mode – Migrate the system into production with industry-standard practices.

-Machine Learning modeling starts with the data that exist and typical components are as follows :
+Machine Learning modeling starts with the data that exists, and typical components are as follows :

-- Prepare data – This is an important stage with a high impact on the accuracy of ML model.
-Does it deal data issue like what to do with missing data for a feature?
-Replace with dummy value like zero, or mean of other values or drop the feature from model?.
-Scaling features, which make sure values of all features are in same range, is critical for many ML models.
-A lot of other techniques like polynomial feature generation is also used here to derive new features.
+- Prepare data – This is an important stage with a high impact on the accuracy of the ML model.
+Does it deal with data issues like what to do with missing data for a feature?
+Replace with a dummy value like zero, or the mean of other values or drop the feature from the model.
+Scaling features, which make sure the values of all features are in the same range, is critical for many ML models.
+A lot of other techniques, like polynomial feature generation, is also used here to derive new features.

-- Select a model and train – Model is selected based on a type of problem ( Prediction or classification, etc. ) and type of feature set ( some algorithms works with a small number of instances with a large number of features and some others in other cases).
+- Select a model and train – The model is selected based on a type of problem ( Prediction or classification, etc. ) and type of feature set ( some algorithms work with a small number of instances with a large number of features and some others in other cases).

-Development methodology – Data Science projects are aligned more like engineering project with clearly defined milestones.
-But ML projects are more of research like, which start with a hypothesis and trying to get it proved with data available.
+Development methodology – Data Science projects are aligned more like engineering projects with clearly defined milestones.
+But ML projects are more research-like, which starts with a hypothesis and trying to get it proved with the data available.

-Visualization – Visualisation in general Data Science represents data directly using any popular graphs like bar, pie, etc. But in ML, visualizations also used represents a mathematical model of training data.
-For example, visualizing confusion matrix of a multiclass classification helps to quickly identify false positives and negatives.
+Visualization – Visualisation in general Data Science represents data directly using any popular graphs like bars, pie, etc. But in ML, visualizations are also used to represent a mathematical model of training data.
+For example, visualizing the confusion matrix of a multiclass classification helps to quickly identify false positives and negatives.

-Languages – SQL and SQL-like syntax languages (HiveQL, Spark SQL, etc) are the most used language in Data Science world.
-Popular data processing scripting languages like Perl, awk, sed are also in use.
-Framework-specific well-supported languages are another widely (Java for Hadoop, Scala for Spark, etc) used category.
+Languages – SQL and SQL-like syntax languages (HiveQL, Spark SQL, etc.) are the most used language in the Data Science world.
+Popular data processing scriptings languages like Perl, awk, and sed are also in use.
+Framework-specific well-supported languages are another widely (Java for Hadoop, Scala for Spark, etc.) used category.

-Python and R are the most used language in Machine Learning world.
-Nowadays Python is gaining more momentum as new deep learning researchers are mostly converted to python.SQL also plays an important role in data exploration phase of ML
+Python and R are the most used language in the Machine Learning world.
+Nowadays, Python is gaining more momentum as new deep learning researchers are mostly converted to python.SQL also plays an important role in the data exploration phase of ML.

 Data Science and Machine Learning Comparison Table